Kaukana

-Kaukana, also spelled Caucana, is a hamlet (frazione) of Santa Croce Camerina, a municipality in the Province of Ragusa, Sicily.
+Kaukana, also spelled Caucana, is a hamlet (frazione) of Santa Croce Camerina, a municipality in the Province of Ragusa, Sicily, Italy.
 It is located a few hundred metres from Punta Secca and a few km from Marina di Ragusa.

 It lies near Kaukanai (Καυκάναι), an ancient Greek port city.

 History

 Ancient city

 The fertile territory is rich in water and became the location of tiny settlements early in the Greek period, which together took the name Kaukanai.
-When the Roman consul Aulus Atilius Calatinus destroyed Camarina in 258 BC, the fleeing inhabitants of Camarina found refuge here.
+When the Roman consul Aulus Atilius Calatinus destroyed Camarina in 258 BC, the city's inhabitants found refuge here.
 The Romans in the Imperial period expanded the port of Kaukanai which remained important for several centuries, up until the Byzantine period.
 There are remains of a three-naved cemetery church with tombs dug in the floor.
 Kaukanai was destroyed by Saracens around 827.

 The excavations have revealed an interesting urban settlement with simple rectangular houses of two or three rooms as well as buildings with more rooms and a few with stairs and courtyards.
 The area was visited and studied by the famous archaeologist Paolo Orsi.
 The discoveries made in the area are on display in the Museo archeologico ibleo in Ragusa.

 The area forms the Parco archeologico di Kaukana with ruins of a commercial dock of late Roman and Byzantine date.